scanon/ecp-tutorial/01-hands-on.md

 mpi.def  mpi.img
 ```

-## Running the Singularity container
+## Running in a Singularity container
 Outside of our Singularity container lets create a copy of the sample MPI application `helloworld.c`.
 Once created compile and run the MPI sample, as you did with the Docker example.
 To execute a command in the container you will use the following
 ```